nuxeo-sandbox/nuxeo-custom-page-providers/README.md

   // Set the page provider parameters var namedParametersValues = "k=5";
   namedParametersValues += "\nmin_score=0.6";
-  namedParametersValues += "\nvector_index=embedding:image";
+  // Vectors are, in this example, stored in the "embedding:image" field namedParametersValues += "\nvector_index=embedding:image";
   var embbedings = input['embedding:image'];
-  // vectors are, in this example, stored in the "embedding:image" field
   // (input['embedding:image'] is a Java array, to be converted to JS) namedParametersValues += "\nvector_value=" + JSON.stringify(toJsArray(embbedings));